 WRSHP was a practical temporary work base for designers and makers to work from during Dundee Design Festival 2017, a place also to share their practice with other creative practitioners and festival visitors.
 WRKSHP featured a programme of practical workshops and demos by designers and makers, also providing workbenches and desktops for shared working.
 There were shelves packed with resources, materials, tools and machines that visitors were invited to delve into and start making.
 Creative Dundee also brought its popular regular Make/Share event to West Ward Works for the duration of the festival.
 Find out more about WRKSHP here.

 Boost by Design (2017)

 BOOST by Design is programme for Dundee’s social enterprises from all backgrounds keen to develop their understanding of service design, creative innovation and digital skills.
 Developed and led by Creative Dundee with support from Open Change, V&A Dundee and the UNESCO City of Design Team, the project included four half day workshops, design mentoring and support and a final celebration event.
 Find out more about the programme here.

-The second crowdsourced city guide Creative Dundee has produced in collaboration with people who live here and love it, our first was back in 2012.
-The response to our call for suggestions in February 2016 was terrific, we received so many ideas on things to see and do in our city which could help people navigate the city and find out the local favourite spots – from indie shops to cafes, galleries to green spaces.
-We were able to makes this happen thanks to support from Ignite Dundee.
+The third crowdsourced city guide Creative Dundee has produced in collaboration with people who live here and love it, our first was back in 2012.
+The response to our call for suggestions has been great, we received so many ideas on things to see and do in our city which could help people navigate the city and find out the local favourite spots – from indie shops to cafes, galleries to green spaces.
 If you download it to your device it becomes interactive/clickable – it can be found here.

 Creative Industries and Cultural Visits (ongoing)